Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Problem description and methodology

 When a new observation becomes available, each ensemble member is updated during the analysis step using the Kalman update formula:

-where $\pres_k^*$ denotes the true observation, and the term in parentheses is referred to as the \emph{innovation}---the discrepancy between the actual and predicted observations.
-The Kalman gain $\gain_k$ determines how much weight is given to the new observation relative to the predicted state and is computed as $\gain = \stateObsCov \obsCov^{-1}$, where $\stateObsCov$ is the cross-covariance between the state and observation ensembles; it is approximated empirically from the ensemble.
-This update strategy enables EnKF to provide efficient and robust posterior estimation, even in complex, nonlinear, and partially observed systems.
+where $\pres_k^*$ denotes the synthetically generated noisy measurements obtained from CFD data by adding an i.i.d. random noise term $\obsnoise_k$.
+The term in parentheses is referred to as the \emph{innovation}---the discrepancy between the measured and predicted observations.
+The Kalman gain $\gain_k$ determines how much weight is given to the new observation relative to the predicted state and is computed as $\gain = \stateObsCov \, \obsCrossCov^{-1}$, where $\stateObsCov$ denotes the cross-covariance between the state and observation ensembles, and $\obsCrossCov$ represents the covariance of the noise-injected predicted observations \mbox{\citep{asch2016data}}.
+These covariances are approximated empirically from the ensemble in accordance with \mbox{\citet{asch2016data}}, with details provided in \mbox{Appendix~\ref{sec:apkalman}}.
+This update strategy enables the EnKF to provide an efficient and robust posterior estimate, even in complex, nonlinear, and partially observed systems.

-Although the EnKF operates in a low-dimensional latent space, spurious correlations between latent states and observations can still arise, particularly when latent variables encode global flow features or when the system involves elliptic couplings such as the pressure Poisson equation.
-These correlations may introduce non-physical corrections in directions that are weakly constrained by the sensors.
-To mitigate this, we adopt the low-rank Ensemble Kalman Filter (LREnKF) of \citet{le2022low}, which restricts the update to the dominant eigenmodes of the state–observation cross-covariance.
-This projection acts as an implicit localization, filtering out poorly observed directions and yielding more efficient, stable updates.
-The method has been demonstrated successfully in point-vortex estimation problems \citep{le2022low,eldredge2025review} and is well-suited to our setting with limited sensor coverage and complex latent structure.

-The LREnKF effectively rotates the state and observation spaces into lower-dimensional subspaces spanned by the most informative directions in each space, and performs the state update in these subspaces.
-Following \citet{cui2021data}, in a nonlinear Gaussian setting, the most informative correction directions in the state space can be identified via the state space Gramian, defined as:
+At each assimilation step, the dominant directions along which measurements correct the latent state are identified using Gramian operators constructed from the covariance-weighted Jacobian of the observation operator, $\nabla \obs$.
+The eigenvectors of the resulting state-space and observation-space Gramians characterize the dominant correction directions during the analysis step of the EnKF \mbox{\citep{le2021low}}.
+Following \citet{cui2021data}, in a nonlinear Gaussian setting, the correction directions in the state space can be identified via the state-space Gramian, defined as: